warmist/scripts/docs/quickfort.rst

 ``<options>`` can be zero or more of:

 ``-c``, ``--cursor <x>,<y>,<z>``
-    Use the specified map coordinates instead of the current map cursor for the the blueprint start position.
-If this option is specified, then an active game map cursor is not necessary.
+    Use the specified map coordinates instead of the current keyboard map cursor for the the blueprint start position.
+If this option is specified, then an active keyboard map cursor is not necessary.
 ``-d``, ``--dry-run``
     Go through all the motions and print statistics on what would be done, but don't actually change any game state.
 ``--preserve-engravings <quality>``
-    Don't designate tiles for digging if they have an engraving with at least the specified quality.
+    Don't designate tiles for digging/carving if they have an engraving with at least the specified quality.
 Valid values for ``quality`` are: ``None``, ``Ordinary``, ``WellCrafted``, ``FinelyCrafted``, ``Superior``,
     ``Exceptional``, and ``Masterful``.
 Specify ``None`` to ignore engravings when designating tiles.
 Note that if ``Masterful`` tiles are dug out, the